Ethical standards

 For us, sustainability also means not looking at individual areas and topics in isolation.
 This holistic perspective is a prerequisite for efficient interaction between the individual ESG segments.
 It also allows us to exploit existing synergies and better weigh up the pros and cons.
 We also work closely with other central divisions in the holding company, other international divisions and specialists within the company as well as internal and external stakeholders.

-This applies in particular to issues such as the EU Corporate Sustainability Reporting Directive (CSRD), the EU Taxonomy and the Supply Chain Due Diligence Act (LkSG), which can only be implemented in a targeted manner together with the affected or responsible stakeholders.
+Most of the current regulatory issues within the EU that are relevant to us involve similar or even identical due diligence requirements.
+This makes cross-functional collaboration - both internally and externally with associations or initiatives - virtually indispensable for efficient implementation.
 At the same time, sustainability does not end at the German border for Kurtz Ersa.
 As a globally active group, we naturally also pursue an international approach.
 Whether sustainability reporting, ESG rating, CDP score or Code of Conduct, our activities and goals encompass all of Kurtz Ersa´s global locations.

 Integrated Management System (IMS)